-The Swedish parliament is expected to declare that 800,000 companies and legal entities must register their beneficial owners with Bolagsverket from the latter half of 2017.
+This spring, the Swedish parliament is expected to decide that 800,000 companies and legal entities must register their beneficial owners with Bolagsverket during the latter half of 2017.
 We are in the process of developing an e-service to make the process easier for companies and others who will have to register this information.

 What is beneficial ownership?